Funen's Art Museum: History

 The building has a characteristic temple gable and a decorated frieze with scenes from Denmark's history and Norse mythology.

 The museum was founded as a mini version of Nationalgalleriets (later the Statens Museum for Kunst) and holds a wide range of works by important Danish artists.
 The older section contains amongst other things principal works by Jens Juel, Dankvart Dreyer, P.S.
 Krøyer and H. A. Brendekilde.
-There are also works by Harald Giersing, Vilhelm Lundstrøm, Olaf Rude og Vilhelm Bjerke Petersen.
+There are also works by Harald Giersing, Vilhelm Lundstrøm, Olaf Rude and Vilhelm Bjerke Petersen.
 The museum specializes particularly in concrete and Constructivist art.